-Clare brings a diverse background in political science and investigative journalism, with an emphasis on issues of human rights and international relations.
-Her past experience includes conducting archival research for investigative news outlets and documentaries, as well as providing reporting and writing for news organizations such as OpenDemocracy, New York Magazine and Philanthropy New York.
+Clare brings her diverse background in political science and investigative journalism, with an emphasis on issues of human rights.
+Her past experience includes conducting archival research for investigative news outlets and documentaries, as well as providing reporting and writing for news organizations such as openDemocracy, New York Magazine and Women Across Frontiers.

 - When Life Gives You Lemons: How to bolster businesses’ capacity for making lemonade out of a changing climate Lemonade is the perfect drink for a hot summer day.
 And while it can help us beat the summer heat, soaring temperatures in many parts of the world could threaten the future of the core ingredient needed for this beloved summer fixture.